How Big Do Flat-Coated Retrievers Get? Size & Growth Guide

 Weight Chart by Age

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-Flat-Coated Retrievers have particular requirements based on their large size, moderate shedding level, and genetic predispositions to cancer and hip dysplasia.
+Flat-Coated Retrievers bring a large build, a moderate shedding pattern, and breed-specific health risk around cancer and hip dysplasia — each of those shifts routine care in a different direction.

 Male vs Female Size